 The Bank's main office building is located at 75 Piedmont Avenue, N.E., Atlanta, Georgia, which is leased.
-As of December 31, 2014, in addition to its main office, the Bank also operated nine other branch offices: the office located at 2727 Panola Road, Lithonia, Georgia, which is owned by the Bank; the office located at 965 M.L.
+As of December 31, 2015, in addition to its main office, the Bank also operated nine other branch offices: the office located at 2727 Panola Road, Lithonia, Georgia, which is owned by the Bank; the office located at 965 M.L.
 King Jr. Drive, Atlanta, Georgia, which is owned by the bank; the office located at 2840 East Point Street, East Point, Georgia, which is owned by the bank; the office located at Rockbridge Plaza, 5771 Rockbridge Road, Stone Mountain, Georgia, which is owned by the Bank; the office located at 3705 Cascade Road, Atlanta, Georgia, which is owned by the bank; the office located at 3065 Stone Mountain Street, Lithonia, Georgia, which is owned by the Bank; the office located at 3172 Macon Road, Columbus, Georgia, which is leased; the office located at 1700 Third Avenue North, Birmingham, Alabama, which is owned by the Bank; and the office located at 213 Main Street, Eutaw, Alabama, which is owned by the Bank.
+The Bank's corporate headquarters are located in leased space at 230 Peachtree Street, N.W., Suite 2700, Atlanta, Georgia.
 In the opinion of management, all of these properties are adequately insured.